Organic mulches serve several important functions in gardens and landscape plantings.

 Cocoa Bean Shells

-Cocoa bean shells, also called coco hulls, are a by-product of chocolate production.
-They are light, easy to handle, and have an attractive brown color.
-They also have a delightful aroma.
-(Unfortunately for chocolate lovers, the aroma lasts only a few days.)
-They are somewhat expensive, but a mulch depth of 1 to 2 inches is sufficient.
-Dog owners should know that dogs may develop signs of chocolate poisoning, such as vomiting, if they eat large amounts of cocoa bean shell mulch.
-Owners of dogs with indiscriminate eating habits should use alternate mulches.
+Cocoa bean shells (also called coco hulls) are a by-product of chocolate production, light, easy to handle, and have an attractive brown color with a short-lasting aroma.
+They're somewhat expensive, but a depth of 1 to 2 inches is sufficient.
+Dog owners should monitor closely as dogs might develop signs of chocolate poisoning if ingested.

 Cocoa bean shells are excellent mulches for annuals, large containers, perennials, vegetable gardens, and roses.
-They generally last only one growing season.
+They typically last about one growing season.

 Pine Needles

-Pine needle mulch, or pine straw, is light, airy, decomposes slowly, and makes an attractive mulch.
-It may last several years and may be easily removed if necessary.
-Pine needles are acid in reaction and are excellent mulches for acid-loving plants, although their effect on soil pH is relatively minor.
+Pine needle mulch, or pine straw, is light, airy, slow to decompose, and attractive.
+It lasts several years and can be easily removed if necessary.
+Pine needles are slightly acidic and great for acid-loving plants, although their effect on soil pH is relatively minor.
 The best source of pine needles is a large, established windbreak.

 Sawdust

 Sawdust is easy to apply, weed-free, and decomposes slowly.
-Generally, sawdust should be allowed to age or compost for a year before being applied.
-If fresh sawdust is used, apply only a 1-inch layer and make sure the sawdust doesn’t crust over, reducing water infiltration.
-Do not use sawdust from treated lumber in the yard and garden.
+Compost or age sawdust for a year before use, or apply a thin layer (1 inch or less) if fresh, ensuring it doesn't crust over, reducing water infiltration.
+Avoid using sawdust from treated lumber.

 Use sawdust in vegetable gardens, perennial plantings, or around trees and shrubs.